ucsb/webguide/html.md

 "text counter" or a dynamic count displayed near a field of how many characters a user can type before reaching the maximum length.

-Overall, when fitting fields to content, consider the user experience: if you a user were inputting a date of birth, for example, would it be easier to simply type in a year or leaf through a large drop-down list?
+Overall, when fitting fields to content, consider the user experience: if a user were inputting a date of birth, for example, would it be easier to simply type in a year or leaf through a large drop-down list?
 By selecting, styling, and configuring our inputs to fit their content, we can provide users